faceicon

 cookie

 The simplest definition of cookies is that they are an identifier generated by the server, which enables the server to recognize the user among other users.
-There are a few RFC documents for the standard formalization of cookies (RFC 1997 oldest)(RFC 2011 latest).
+There are a few RFC documents for the standard formalization of cookies (RFC2109 in 1997 oldest)(RFC6265 in 2011 latest).
 The term ‘User-Agent’ is used in the RFC to refer to the browser.
 In the following picture I present a basic example of the use of cookie:

 cookie